R4d0slav/Computer-Vision/Optical-Flow/README.md

 $$ u = u_a - I_x \frac{P}{D}, \quad v = v_a - I_y \frac{P}{D}, $$

-where the $u_a$ and $v_a$ are the iterative corrections to the displacement estimate, defined by convolving the corresponding component with a "residual Laplacian kernel"
+where the $u_a$ and $v_a$ are the iterative corrections to the displacement estimate, defined by convolving the corresponding component with a "residual Laplacian kernel":

 $$ u_a = u \cdot L_d, \quad v_a = v \cdot L_d, \quad L_d = \begin{bmatrix}
 0 & \frac{1}{4} & 0 \\